 The Dracoliches are another thing entirely.
 They are as deeply shrouded in legend as any creature in this handbook, and many scholars deny their existence entirely, holding them to be other creatures in a deceptive form.
 Yet the historical record holds strong evidence to suggest they are real, and that they may be the most frightening manifestation of Evil known to this world.

 Dracoliches are surely the ultimate manifestation of undead power (it's rather hard to think what could be worse).
 There is a general assumption among scholars that their appearance in dragon form is a sign of actual dragon ancestry, that they were once normal living dragons and somehow became undead creatures, obviously in some ancient time well before the first humans came to be.
-Some go as far as to equate them with Elder Dragons, but there is no evidence for this and what little we know of them doesn't really fit with Elder Dragon lore.
+A few go as far as to equate them with Elder Dragons, but there is no evidence for this and what little we know of them doesn't really fit with Elder Dragon lore.

 Bone Dragons are frequently confused with the true Dracoliches, or as creatures related to normal dragons, but in fact they are neither.
 They are actually necromantic constructs, in many ways not dissimilar from simple skeletons, though obviously much more sophisticated, and thankfully, exceptionally rare.